steqeq/0000/docs/how-to/tuning-guides/mi300x/workload.rst

 ROCm provides a prebuilt optimized Docker image that has everything required to implement the tips in this section.
 It includes ROCm, vLLM, PyTorch, and tuning files in the CSV format.
-For more information, see the guide to
+For more information, see :doc:`/performance-validation/mi300x/llm-inference-docker`.
-`LLM inference performance validation with vLLM on the AMD Instinct™ MI300X accelerator <https://github.com/ROCm/MAD/blob/develop/benchmark/vllm/README.md>`_ on the ROCm GitHub repository.

 .. _mi300x-profiling-tools: